kgogina/rocketMan/README.md

 # Supreme Rocket Maintenance - Rocketman

-Supreme Rocket Maintenance - Rocketman is my first, simple HTML and CSS project showcasing a fictional company that offers maintenance services for rockets.
+Supreme Rocket Maintenance - Rocketman is my first, simple HTML and CSS webpage showcasing a fictional company that offers maintenance services for rockets.
 The project is designed to demonstrate basic web development skills using HTML and CSS.

 ## Preview